dynamicwebpaige/lt-clj-tutorial/README.md

 - Pick a number, anagrams, animations?
 - Reading files, pulling columnar data from a single file / series of files?
 - Sorting algorithms (insertion, merge, quick, selection...)
+- Also include how to make a basic Quil app.

+# Out of Scope
+- cljs, because David Nolen is amazing
+- integration with (most) API's